Best High-Yield Savings Accounts 2026

 Should I choose APY or bank features?

-On smaller balances ($5,000–$25,000), features matter more than APY: the difference between 4.50% and 5.01% is only $50–$250 annually.
-Choose Ally (buckets) or SoFi (ecosystem) if features help you save more.
-On larger balances ($50,000+), APY differences become significant ($500+), so UFB Direct's higher rate justifies fewer features.
+On smaller balances ($5,000-$25,000), features matter more than APY.
+The difference between 4.50% and 5.01% on $10,000 is only $51 annually.
+Choose Ally (buckets for goal tracking) or SoFi (ecosystem integration and $300 bonus) if features help you save more consistently.
+On larger balances ($50,000+), APY differences become significant ($250+/year), making UFB Direct's higher rate worth the trade-off in features.

-Can I open multiple HYSAs?
+Can I open multiple high-yield savings accounts?

 What's the difference between a HYSA and a money market account?